agera-edc/MinimumViableDataspaceOld/docs/developer/add-asset.md

 ## Prerequisites

-Actual asset must be already uploaded in object storage account under container named as `src-container`.
+Actual asset must be already uploaded in object storage account in a container named as `src-container`.

 ## Adding an asset